Andrettin/Wyrmsun/readme.txt

 - Added Norse Smithy.

 * Factions
-- Added the Jomsvikings mercenary faction.
+- Added the Jomsvikings mercenary faction (Norse).
+- Added the Mamertines mercenary faction (Latin).

 * Heroes
 - Fixed issue which caused Gunpowder Infantry heroes who equipped items that granted fire damage to shoot a fire arrow instead of a bullet.